pkkalan/kari/README.md

 8. Change the front page default url is Adminstration/Configuration/Basic Settings/Front Page to the following /products/display

 9. Thats All.
-Now go to the home page of the module.
+Now go to the home page of the site after added the products.
-10. If any of the module/products information not displayed, please clear the Cache & Try..
+10. If any of the module/products information not displayed, then please clear the Cache & Try..